wbond/vat_moss-python/readme.md

     of supply proof.
  6. If the user is located in an EU country, allow them to enter their VAT ID.
     Validate this ID.
 If it is valid, deduct the appropriate percentage amount from VAT-inclusive prices and let the user check out.
+To calculate the VAT-exclusive price, divide the VAT-include price by (1.0 + VAT rate).
  7. Once the customer has successfully checked out, generate an invoice that meets VAT requirements.
 This means including things like your VAT ID for EU customers and including the customers VAT ID (if provided), along with